 Victoria is well placed to make a major contribution to the Future Nuclear Submarine, surface ship programs and other maritime capability enhancements announced in the 2021 AUKUS agreement and identified in the Commonwealth Government’s 2016 Defence White Paper.

 For decades, the State has successfully delivered shipbuilding, supply chain and sustainment outcomes to the defence maritime sector through various strategic alliance, partnership, and support programs.
 With over 500 local businesses involved in the naval maritime industry, Victoria is powered by expertise.

 Two of the world’s foremost maritime design and engineering companies, Siemens and BAE Systems, operate in Victoria.
-BAE Systems has significant martime engineering and design capabilties in Melbourne.
-Siemens has its Australian headquarters in Melbourne, and has provided power and control for the Royal Australian Navy’s ANZAC class frigates, power and propulsion for the Royal Australian Navy’s class landing helicopter docks and configuration management software and support for the Australian land and navy defence forces.
-Other globally competitive maritime defence companies located or operating in Victoria include:
+BAE Systems has significant maritime engineering and design capabilities in Melbourne.
+Siemens’ Australian headquarters are located in Melbourne, which provides power and control for the Royal Australian Navy’s ANZAC class frigates, power and propulsion for the Royal Australian Navy’s Canberra-class landing helicopter docks and configuration management software and support for the Australian land and navy defence forces.

 French engineering company, Segula Technologies Australia established its Australasian HQ and Engineering and Design Centre in Victoria, where it will focus on defence activities throughout the Asia Pacific region.